FTA Research · Minimal Irrigation Project · Madagascar

 Our Methodological Approach

-MIP does not merely observe — it experiments, co-builds and measures.
-A rigorous four-phase approach ensures every result is reliable, reproducible and directly transferable to farmers.
+The MIP does not merely observe: it experiments, co-constructs, and measures.
+A rigorous four-phase approach ensures that every result is reliable, reproducible, directly transferable, and understandable to farmers..

 01